pglen/hsencfs/README.md

 encryption key, so the wrong password will produce false cipher-text / false clear-text.
 You may reverse false encryption by entering the same password on decrypt.
 These utilities are provided as recovery tools only.
-  The wrong password creates garbled data. ** You have been warned. **
+  The wrong password may create garbled data. ** You have been warned. **

 ## The cypher text.